influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

   Existing Kapacitor user credentials should continue to work using the [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
 - Kapacitor Stream-style TICKscripts will not work using the [subscription API]((/influxdb/v1.8/administration/subscription-management/)).
   (There is no subscriptions API in InfluxDB 2.0.)
-  We recommend writing data directly to *both* Kapacitor and InfluxDB.
-  This allows stream tasks to continue to work.
+  We recommend writing data directly to *both* Kapacitor and InfluxDB to allow stream tasks to continue to work.
   To do this, configure two [InfluxDB output plugins](/telegraf/v1.16/plugins/#influxdb): one for Kapacitor and one for InfluxDB 2.0.
-  If you use other mechanisms to feed data into InfluxDB, Telegraf can be used as an intermediate layer to feed both Kapacitor and InfluxDB.
+  If you use other mechanisms to get data into InfluxDB, Telegraf can be used as an intermediate layer to write to both Kapacitor and InfluxDB.

-  Other architectures and mechanisms possible, too.
+  Other architectures and mechanisms are possible, too.
   Need more help?
 Reach out in the [community forums](https://community.influxdata.com).

 ### User migrations

 `influxd upgrade` migrates existing 1.x users and their permissions.
-However, *administrative users are not migrated*.
+However, it *does not migrate administrative users*.

 With the InfluxDB 1.x CLI, perform a `show users` query.
-Any users labeled "admin" will *not* be migrated.
+Any users labeled "admin" *will not* be migrated.

-If using an admin user for visualization or Chronograf administrative functions, you may want to create a new read only user before upgrading.
+If you're using an admin user for visualization or Chronograf's administrative functions, you might want to create a new read-only user before upgrading.
 Admin rights are granted to the primary user created in the 2.0 setup process via the `influxd upgrade` command.
-(This provides you with the opportunity to re-assess who should be granted admin level access as a part of your InfluxDB 2.0 setup.)
+(This provides you with the opportunity to re-assess who should be granted admin-level access as a part of your InfluxDB 2.0 setup.)

 ### Dashboards

-You can continue to use your existing dashboard/visualization tools with InfluxDB 2.0 via the [1.x read compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
+You can continue to use your existing dashboards and visualization tools with InfluxDB 2.0 via the [1.x read compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
 [DBRP mappings](/influxdb/v2.0/reference/api/influxdb-1x/dbrp/) are created as part of the upgrade process to ensure existing users can execute InfluxQL queries with the appropriate permissions.

 However, if your dashboard tool is configured using a user with admin permissions,